 Dr. Wright was born and raised in Delaware, and received her undergraduate degree in Physics and Biology from Fordham University.
 She attended Jefferson Medical College and completed her Internal Medicine Residency at Thomas Jefferson University Hospital in Philadelphia, PA, practicing at Maine Medical Center for two years before moving to Portland.

 Dr. Wright is passionate about cultivating productive, trusting relationships with her patients and helping them be healthy.
 She is enthusiastic about preventative care as well as helping manage chronic illnesses.
 As an internist, she specializes in the care of the adult patient ages 18 and over.
 Dr. Wright and her husband live in Sellwood with their three children.
 They enjoy picnicking in their front yard, playing at the local parks, traveling and spending time with family and friends.

 Leslie D. Gregory, PA-C

 Ms. Gregory, a Certified Physician Assistant, received her degree from the Medical College of Ohio.
 Previously, she worked in emergency medicine and fitness consulting.
 She is certified by the National Commission for the Certification of Physician Assistants to practice general medicine with special recognition in surgery.

 As a health practitioner, Ms. Gregory focuses on individualized support for wellness and the prevention of cardiovascular and metabolic diseases, combining natural and preventive medicine with conventional interventions.
-Ms. Gregory has two college-aged children, and likes to spend her weekends practicing martial arts, listening to music, and enjoying any water-based activity.
+Ms. Gregory has two children working in the Portland metro area, and likes to spend her weekends practicing martial arts, listening to music, and enjoying any water-based activity.